 When to Contact a Medical Professional

 There is no known way to prevent bowlegs, other than to avoid rickets.
-Make sure your child has normal exposure to sunlight and appropriate levels of vitamin D in the diet.
+Make sure your child is exposed to sunlight and gets the proper amount of vitamin D in their diet.

 Canale ST. Osteochondrosis of epiphysitis and other miscellaneous affections.
 In: Azar FM, Beaty JH, Canale ST, eds.
 Campbell's Operative Orthopaedics.
 13th ed.
 Philadelphia, PA: Elsevier; 2017:chap 32.

 Kliegman RM, Stanton BF, St. Geme JW, Schor NF.
 Torsional and angular deformities.
 In: Kliegman RM, Stanton BF, St. Geme JW, Schor NF, eds.
 Nelson Textbook of Pediatrics.
 20th ed.
 Philadelphia, PA: Elsevier; 2016:chap 675.